lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 ---
-title: "Guide to Ethereum 2.0 Staking with Kubernetes"
+title: "Eth2xK8s: Ethereum 2.0 Staking with Kubernetes"
-date: 2021-05-07T23:53:09Z
+date: 2021-05-15T13:24:09Z
-draft: true
+draft: false
 tags: ["ethereum", "kubernetes", "tutorial"]
 aliases:
     - /en/eth2-staking-with-k8s-prysm/
 ---

-> On May 10, 2021, this guide has been updated to include Lighthouse, Teku and Nimbus clients along with Prysm, the Ethereum 2.0 client we started with.
+> On May 15, 2021, this guide has been updated to include Lighthouse, Teku and Nimbus clients along with Prysm, the Ethereum 2.0 client we started with.

 ## Why Stake with Kubernetes?